Skip to content

 Written by Team MUSUBI

-Nambu ironware is a type of Japanese cast iron product from Iwate Prefecture, known for its durability and heat-retaining properties.
-It is often used for making teapots, pots, and other kitchenware.
-While pieces can get pricey, Nambu ironware is often worth the investment as it lasts for many years.
+Nambu ironware is a type of Japanese cast iron craft from Iwate Prefecture, known for its durability and heat-retaining properties.
+It is often used for making teapots, kettles, pots, and other kitchenware.
+Nambu ironware pieces are renowned for their longevity, making them wonderful additions to a kitchen that can be enjoyed for many years to come.

-We tried using the Nambu ironware teapot and teapot warmer from Roji Associates–a young Nambu ironware manufacturer located in Oshu City, Iwate Prefecture.
-This manufacturer produces vividly-colored and intricately-designed teapots–offering a unique, modern feel to a traditional handicraft.
+We tried using the Nambu ironware teapot and teapot warmer from Roji Associates—a newer Nambu ironware manufacturer located in Oshu City, Iwate Prefecture.
+This manufacturer produces vividly colored and intricately designed teapots–offering a unique, modern feel to a traditional handicraft.

-Read further to learn more about our experience using Roji Associates' teapot at the office!
+Read on to learn more about our experience using Roji Associates' teapot at the office!

 Preparation

 We were first impressed by the selection of colors and designs.
-Teapots come in shades from cherry blossom pink to vibrant green.
-Patterns include traditional "Arare" (hailstone)–a row of small, bumpy protrusions on the ironware's exterior that adds a three-dimensional effect, as well as butterfly and dragonfly designs.
-We settled on a beautiful pink teapot with a cherry blossom pattern.
+Teapots come in a range of shades, from cherry blossom pink to vibrant green and sky blue.
+Patterns include traditional arare (hailstone)—a pattern of small, bumpy protrusions on the ironware's exterior that adds a three-dimensional effect, as well as butterfly and dragonfly designs.
+We tried the beautiful pink teapot with a cherry blossom pattern.

-Roji Associates Nambu ironware teapots have a round base and a handle that extends from the lid.
+Roji Associates' Nambu ironware teapots have a round base and a handle that extends from the body just below the lid.
 The teapots can be used to make either hot or cold tea.
-Given the season, we decided to make some hot tea for ourselves and the other staff at the office.
-To avoid the tea from cooling down immediately, we first rinsed and warmed the teapot with hot water.
+Given the cool weather, we decided to make some hot tea for ourselves and the other staff at the office.
+To prevent the tea from cooling down immediately, we first rinsed and warmed the teapot with hot water.

-Upon carrying the teapot to the sink, we found that the teapot was heavier than expected.
+When we carried the teapot to the sink, we found that it was heavier than expected.
 The handle was cool and smooth to the touch, and once we got used to the weight, it was easy to rinse.
 After a minute or two, both the interior and exterior had a pleasant warmth.

 Teatime